 Our education budget now consumes about 50% of the total funds made available to us through all our fund-raising activities and donations.
 Our current education policy directs us to use about half of our budget to support poor students’ education costs and the remainder to help improve the local secondary schools and the Nyaishozi community in general, through one off development capital projects and health initiatives.

-Therefore we use our allocated budget to support the education costs of 39 secondary school students and pay for the running costs of a kindergarten, which at present has about 40 children.
+Therefore we use our allocated budget to support the education costs of 36 primary and secondary school students and pay for the running costs of a kindergarten, which at present has about 40 children.

 We have recently set up a vocational sponsorship programme for young men and women who have reached maturity without being able to access the education system.

 Vocational courses at Kagera District Vocational Training College provide these young adults with a trade – a skill which enables them to provide for themselves and their families.